ramamilaneh/Bulls-Eye-Extension-ios-0916/README.md

 You should also generate an operator to be displayed in the label - randomly select `+`, `-`, `x`, or `÷`.

 You might be realizing a problem with the app at this point.
-We can't jsut randomly generate a number from 1-100 for the target number anymore since there's a chance that the operation involving the 2 numbers from the sliders can't be equal to a value between 0-100.
+We can't just randomly generate a number from 1-100 for the target number anymore since there's a chance that the operation involving the 2 numbers from the sliders can't be equal to a value between 0-100.
 What sort of math can you do to make sure that the target number is a value that can be reached from the sliders?

 That's it!
 Bask in the glory of your newly updated Bull's Eye app.